Oxford VR uses virtual reality to treat social anxiety

 Oxford VR (OVR), a U.K.-based virtual reality (VR) startup that emerged from Oxford University’s Department of Psychiatry back in 2017, has officially launched a VR-based therapy to help people overcome social anxiety.

 While VR is still struggling to gain adoption outside of gaming, health care is one area where it has been making real inroads.
-OVR aims to build immersive technology that improves people’s mental health, and the company raised $13 million last month to push its technology into health care systems around the world.
-With today’s news, OVR is showing how VR could enter the mainstream through industries like health care, as its social engagement VR technology is already being used by major health organizations, such as the U.K.’s National Health Service (NHS).
+OVR builds immersive technology that aims to improve people’s mental health, and last month the company raised $13 million to push its offering into health care systems around the world.
+With its social engagement VR technology already being used by major health organizations, such as the U.K.’s National Health Service (NHS), OVR is demonstrating how VR could enter the mainstream through industries like health care.

 “Our vision is to turn the tide on life-interrupting mental illnesses, pushing the boundaries of clinical excellence and new technology to transform lives,” said June Dent, director of clinical partnerships at OVR.